-1. Introduction
+1. INTRODUCTION

 Goat and sheep breeds are numerous which are found in a variety of livestock production systems and adapt to different agro ecology in many parts of the world.
-The majority can be found in extensive pastoralist and agro pastoralist areas by providing their owners with a vast range of products and services (Nottor, 2012; Abriham et al., 2018).
+The majority can be found in extensive pastoralist and agro pastoralist areas by providing their owners with a vast range of products and services.
+Compared with large ruminants, they are cheaper to buy, their reproduction rate is relatively fast, they can easily be sold for cash or exchanged for other materials, provide milk, meat, skins and wool throughout the year.
+For farmers in cropping areas, they are also used as insurance against crop failure (Nottor, 2012; Abriham et al., 2018).

+The greater Horn of Africa collectively exports several million live animals annually to the Arabian Peninsula (3 million in 2011) and in West Africa, goat meat and mutton account for about 25 percent of all meat produced in 2010 (FAO, 2013).
 Ethiopia is believed to have the largest livestock population in Africa with sheep and goat populations exceeding 50 million containing around 29.33 million of sheep and 29.11 million of goat, which make the country with the largest populations of small ruminants in Africa (CSA, 2014).